 What are the SAT requirements for students to be admitted to University of Minnesota Duluth?

-University of Minnesota Duluth typically requires applicants to be in the top 37 percent of SAT test takers.
-The school consistently takes SAT composite scores down to 1120 on a 1600 scale, below which admission should be considered a reach.
-We estimate some students could be accepted with SAT's as low as 1010.
-The estimated average SAT composite for admitted freshman is 1230 out of 1600.
-The school ranks #7 in Minnesota for highest average SAT composite score.
+University of Minnesota Duluth typically prefers applicants to be in the top 51 percent of SAT test takers.
+The school consistently takes SAT composite scores down to 1050 on a 1600 scale, below which admission should be considered a reach.
+We estimate some students could be accepted with SAT's as low as 950.
+The average SAT composite for admitted freshman is 1150 out of 1600.
+University of Minnesota-Duluth ranks #10 in Minnesota for highest average SAT composite score.
 3 percent of applicants submit SAT scores to the school.
-Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |ACT Test||25th Percentile Score|